 As you can see, there’s a theme here.

-With non-recourse, if a factoring service agrees to buy an invoice and the customer can’t pay it for credit-related reasons, you’re covered.
+To review, with non-recourse, if a factoring service agrees to buy an invoice and the customer can’t pay for it.
 But if the customer won’t pay due to your performance, you’re not covered.
 That’s not such a bad thing because you don’t want a third party handling discrepancies with a customer anyway.
 You probably worked hard to earn that business and if something threatens the relationship, it should be up to you to address it.

-An experienced factor knows how to evaluate credit risk in your specific line of work.
-If you find that your factor is routinely asking you to pay money back (a “chargeback”) on invoices that you thought were non-recourse, get specific.
+An experienced factoring company knows how to evaluate credit risk in your specific line of work.
+If you find that your factoring company is routinely asking you to pay money back (a “chargeback”) on invoices that you thought were non-recourse, get specific.
 Ask for details.
 Is it related to something that can be tied back to you and the performance of your business?
 Or is there some other reason the factor can’t collect?

 Non-recourse factoring is a common and convenient way to turn something of value—your invoices—into the cash you need.
 Not all factoring agreements are the same so it’s important to read the contract and ask questions when you have them.
 If it’s confusing or you’re not getting answers, then maybe it’s time to look at someone else to factor your invoices.